 Whether we’re friends, polite acquaintances, former amigas, barely on waving terms or otherwise…whether your bank account is temporarily bald, pockets are packed or wall is stacked with awards…whatever your skin-tone, accent, native language, social status, ambitions or address…

-We’re all works in progress living in purpose, nurturing dreams, facing challenges, enjoying highlights and tending to people and things as best as we can at any given moment.
+We’re all works in progress living in purpose, answering the heavenly call on our earthly lives, facing challenges, enjoying highlights and tending to people and things as best as we can at any given moment.
 We may have experienced similar things with different intensities, faced the same giants with different weapons, made the same poor decisions at times, and encountered loss of different kinds.

 Choosing Encouragement Over Envy And Community Over Isolation

 Sometimes the helping hand you’d like comes from a face you don’t…sometimes the one who shares the same trial as you (or overcame it already) doesn’t share the same skin tone…sometimes who you confide in is taking future post-it notes…sometimes the one who’s on the “still to forgive” list is who’ll recommend you for something you’re hoping for…sometimes the one who needs to say sorry is you…or me (ouch)